To see the Journal of Discourses for yourself, visit jod.mrm.org

 The Discourses of Brigham Young

-If the Journal of Discourses are really not reliable, why did Mormon Apostle John Widtsoe use them as a primary source for his 1925 book entitled Discourses of Brigham Young?
+If the Journal of Discourses is not reliable, why did Mormon Apostle John Widtsoe use it as a primary source for his 1925 book titled Discourses of Brigham Young?
 In his preface, Widtsoe makes no effort to hide the fact that the Journal played a significant role in his book.
 In the preface he wrote:

 “This book was made possible because Brigham Young secured stenographic reports of his addresses.
 As he traveled among the people, reporters accompanied him.
 All that he said was recorded.
 Practically all of these discourses (from December 16, 1851 to August 19, 1877) were published in the Journal of Discourses, which was widely distributed.
 The public utterances of few great historical figures have been so faithfully and fully preserved.
 Clearly, this mass of material, covering nearly thirty years of incessant public speaking could not be presented with any hope of serving the general reader, save in the form of selections of essential doctrines” (p. vi).